 Now while the GCs were standing in attention while the emcee was ranting about the academy’s history, we decided to take up this impossible task of finding GC Bub among all those lookalikes.
 He had given us a vague idea about where he would be standing, so a super-zoom camera came to our rescue and after about 10 minutes, we found him!
 Nothing short of a Christmas miracle.

 And what else do we see in the view-finder?
 Some GC in the back row would comment on something the emcee said and a bunch of other GCs around him would try as hard as possible to control their laughter!
 Men will be men 🙂 .

-Then there was one time when the Adjutant of the academy, sitting on a handsome mare on at the right end of the parade, moves to the left end before the march-past.
-As soon as he left his position to move, a man, probably hiding behind one of Chetwode’s pillars, ran out with a dustpan in hand.
+Then there was one time when the Adjutant of the academy, sitting on a handsome mare on at the right end of the parade, moved to the left end before the march-past.
+As soon as he left his position, a man, probably hiding behind one of Chetwode’s pillars, ran out with a dustpan in hand.
 In a matter of 30 seconds, he swept the horse’s poop, and ran back to disappear behind the Chetwode!
 As my husband later told me, he is the man “whose only job is to watch the horse’s ass”.

 After the parade, families were to move to the Somnath Stadium for the pipping and oath taking ceremony.
-It is pretty hard to handle to group of 11 grown-ups and so GC Bub…. sorry, Lt Bub was fuming at the stadium since only half of his relatives had turned up.
+It is pretty hard to handle to group of 11 grown-ups and so GC Bub…. sorry, Lt Bub was fuming at the stadium since only half the bunch had turned up.
 “I had time to run back to my room, shower, change into a different uniform and come to the stadium, and you guys can’t walk 300 metres in that time?”

 Aah, that’s your Army man speaking.
-My friend exchanged an all too familiar look with me, which said, “Oh boy, that used to be my brother.”
+My friend exchanged an all too familiar look with me, that said, “Oh boy, that used to be my brother.”